 |Sony A9« »||Y||stereo||mono||Y||Y||micro||2.0||Y||Y||Y||Sony A9|

 |Sony A7R II« »||Y||stereo||mono||Y||Y||micro||2.0||Y||Y||-||Sony A7R II|

 Studio photographers will appreciate that the Panasonic G9 (unlike the A7 II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The G9 is a recent model that features in the current product line-up of Panasonic.
 In contrast, the A7 II has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the A7 II was succeeded by the Sony A7 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 Review summary: Panasonic G9 vs Sony A7 II

 So how do things add up?
 Is there a clear favorite between the Panasonic G9 and the Sony A7 II?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.